-The proportion of such investments used to meet the environmental or social characteristics promoted by the financial product shall be at least 62.2%.
+The proportion of such investments used to meet the environmental or social characteristics promoted by the financial product is 80.0%.

-The minimum proportion of sustainable investments of the financial product is 37.3%.
+The proportion of sustainable investments of the financial product is 56.9%.

 The remaining proportion of the investments may include: